apinf/docs/docs/research/Capture_Track_Application_Exception.md

 Newrelic has a dashboard that give information about application performance, CPU usage, memory usage, health, error tracking.
 Newrelic doesn't seem to have a github integration, neither it seams an opensource product.

+# Appdynamics

+appdynamics is a hug platform that is used by big organizations.
+It tracks application errors, database errors, server errors.
+It is possible to make own dashboards.
+There are not any specifi documentation about integration of Appdynamics with meteor.
+There is not specific mentioning of opensource lincese of Appdynamics.
+The company provides a trial version that is possible to install it in local machine.